CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 There are a few 'phases' to mod loading.
 Each 'phase' can have scripts.

+Note that loading *and execution* of the scripts for a mod in a given phase are both part of that mod's loading for that phase.

 Within a given 'phase', mods must be loaded in dependency order.
 The behavior for a circular dependency situation is undefined.